Richard Withers: Religious life

 After his baptism, Withers lived in a loosely affiliated religious community.
 While there, Withers almost got married but decided that he wanted to live a religious life instead.
 In 1984, he took private vows of "poverty, chastity, and obedience" and became a hermit.
 Before taking his vows, Withers had looked into several religious orders, but he could not find one that he felt compatible with.
 Passionate about the spirituality of the Desert Fathers, he and Sister Margaret McKenna debated about "Where is the desert today?"
 Deciding it was in the abandoned inner cities, in 1989 they moved into an abandoned row house that they began restoring, continuing their work even when their tools were regularly stolen by drug addicts.
 There, they founded New Jerusalem Laura, a treatment center for drug addicts.

 Two years later, in 1991, Withers bought a derelict rowhouse from the city of Philadelphia for $1 and parted ways with McKenna.
 This would become his hermitage.
 He fixed the building, which lacked doors, windows, or a working roof and then went on to build furniture for it by himself.
 After the 1983 revision of Canon 603, the option of being a diocesan hermit while independent of the system of religious orders had been permitted.
 In 1995, Withers attempted to make his vows in the hands of the Archbishop of Philadelphia but was rejected.
 In 2001, Withers was finally approved by Cardinal Anthony Bevilacqua and took his public vows.
 Withers was the first diocesan hermit in the Archdiocese.

+In 2019, Withers was permitted to enter St. Charles Borromeo Seminary to become a priest, but remain a hermit.
+He was ordained by Archbishop Nelson J. Pérez on May 17, 2025.